-GASB Statement No. 68, "Accounting and Financial Reporting for Pensions" ("GASB 68") is a GASB pronouncement that is related to GASB 67 and applicable to governmental entities, such as the State, that provide their employees with pension benefits.
-GASB 68 is effective for fiscal years beginning after June 15, 2014, and accordingly has been implemented beginning with the State's Fiscal Year 2014-15 CAFR.
-GASB 68 revises and establishes new financial reporting requirements for governmental entities, and, among other things, requires cost-sharing employers participating in defined benefit plans to record their proportionate share of the unfunded pension liability.
-See Table 2 in this Appendix for the UAAL of the State Division Plan for the past ten years as set forth in the PERA 2019 CAFR.
+GASB 68.
+GASB Statement No. 68, "Accounting and Financial Reporting for Pensions" ("GASB 68") is a GASB pronouncement that is a companion to GASB 67 and applicable to governmental entities, such as the State, that provide their employees with pension benefits.
+GASB 68 was effective for fiscal years beginning after June 15, 2014, and accordingly was implemented beginning with the State's Fiscal Year 2014-15 CAFR.
+GASB 68 revised and established new financial reporting requirements for governmental entities, and, among other things, requires cost-sharing employers participating in defined benefit plans to record their proportionate share of the unfunded pension liability.
+See Table 2 in this Appendix for the UAAL of the State Division Plan for the past ten years as set forth in the PERA 2020 CAFR.